awsdocs/amazon-dynamodb-developer-guide/doc_source/Streams.Lambda.Tutorial.md

        --runtime nodejs10.x
    ```

-1. Now you will test *publishNewBark* to verify that it works\.
-To do this, you will provide input that resembles a real record from DynamoDB Streams\.
+1. Now test `publishNewBark` to verify that it works\.
+To do this, you provide input that resembles a real record from DynamoDB Streams\.

    Create a file named `payload.json` with the following contents\.